UtahEFD/QES-documentation/docs/source/QES-Winds.rst

 represent the area of effect of the street canyon parameterization in a vertical plane at :math:`y=100` m and a horizontal plane at :math:`z=5` m, respectively.
-The street canyon parameterization is applied to an area between two rectanßgular buildings.
+The street canyon parameterization is applied to an area between two rectangular buildings.
 The upwind building is same as the one defined in Section `1.5.2 <#sec:building>`__.
 The downwind building is a rectangular building with :math:`20` m as height, :math:`0` m as base height, :math:`20` m as length and width, closest